 VIDEO TRANSCRIPT for How Credit Card Processing Works Video

 It’s important to understand the basics.

-Credit card processing is a confusing topic to master so if you’re looking for an overview on how the money flows, take a look at this video.
+Credit card processing is a confusing topic to master so if you’re looking for an overview on how the money flows, take a look at this video that’s attached below.

 This video is part of a series of understanding the basics of credit card processing.